-- A redemption of the underlying Callable Class of CPCs will be similar in its principal payment effect to a full prepayment of all the related Mortgages. - After your Callable Class becomes redeemable, its value is not likely to exceed, and may be lower than, its redemption price. - A redemption is most likely to occur when prevailing interest rates are low.
-In this scenario, you may not be able to reinvest the redemption price in comparable securities at as high a yield. - We will redeem the underlying Callable Class of CPCs only at the direction of the investor in the related Call Class of CPCs.
+- A redemption of the underlying Assets will be similar in its principal payment effect to a full prepayment of all the related Mortgages. - After your Callable Class becomes redeemable, its value is not likely to exceed, and may be lower than, its redemption price. - A redemption is most likely to occur when prevailing interest rates are low.
+In this scenario, you may not be able to reinvest the redemption price in comparable securities at as high a yield. - A redemption will occur only at the direction of the investor in the related Call Class.
 The Call Class investor may have economic incentives particular to that investor either to exercise or to refrain from exercising the call right.
 For example, the Call Class investor may own a related Interest Only (or Principal Only) Class of REMIC Certificates, in which case the investor may be less likely (or more likely) to exercise the call right.
 The Call Class investor also could sell or lend the call right to an investor with similar incentives.